BBVA/pacarana/Readme.md

 # PACARANA

 **Pacarana** was created because of the need of extracting more information from datasets to create more powerful ones for our machine learning projects.
-Due the sequential nature of the data, we tried to build a stand alone software that might provide aditional features for training processes.
+Due the sequential nature of the data, we tried to build a stand alone software that might provide aditional features for the training processes.
 For example, in a bank operations dataset we could obtain new features like time interval between operations for each card or the exponential moving average of one company´s price in the stock market.

-It´s based on an Akka Stream and offers a built in **Source Stage** to read from the standard input and print to the standart output stream, although it´s configurable with the Scalaz Effect IO.
+It´s based on **Akka Stream** and offers a built in **Source Stage** to read from the standard input and print the output using the Scalaz Effect IO.

 At the moment it only accepts **comma delimited CSV** input files, and requires MongoDB.
-Events in **Pacarana** must enter ordered in time.
+Events in **Pacarana** **must** enter sequentially ordered.

 ##Starting